Bowe: Lions face a tough test next summer

 “My memories of that 2009 Tour are just that second Test – I will never forget the bus going to the stadium in Pretoria.

-“I’ve never seen animosity at a crowd like I saw that day going into the stadium in Pretoria – people were shaking the bus and shouting all sorts!
+“I’ve never seen passion from a crowd like I saw that day going into the stadium in Pretoria – people were shaking the bus and shouting all sorts!

-“The reverberation of the crowd in the changing room of the stadiums was just outrageous – you could just feel the supporters outside baying for your blood.”
+“The reverberation of the crowd in the changing room of the stadiums was just outrageous – you could just feel the supporters right outside.”

-A last-gasp Morné Steyn penalty in the capital dashed the Lions’ hopes of levelling the series that year, before McGeechan’s men bounced back to triumph 28-9 in Johannesburg in a 2-1 series defeat.
+A last-gasp Morné Steyn penalty in that iconic second Test dashed the Lions’ hopes of levelling the series that year, before McGeechan’s men bounced back to triumph 28-9 in Johannesburg in a 2-1 series defeat.